praveens-git-bit/Ignite-Lab-2023/Exercise2.md

 	![Select Workflows](media/task-2.1.5.png)

-18. After you click on **Start, attach and run** check for the cluster to get attached to the notebook.
+18. After you click on **Start, attach and run** check for the cluster to get attach to the notebook.

 	![Select Workflows](PowerBI/Cluster.png)